IRS S Corporation Election Form: Everything You Need to Know

 If your company starts on January 7, you are required to file S corporation election by March 15.
 The form can also be submitted at any time within the taxable year that precedes the year in which the election will be effective.
 You are not required to pay any fee when filing S corp election.

 If you need help with filing IRS S corporation election form, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.